 At the Aquarium

-Our aquarium was the first in the world to successfully bred weedy seadragons.
+Our aquarium was the first in the world to successfully breed weedy seadragons.
 Our juveniles were distributed to other aquariums and zoos in Minnesota, South Carolina, New Jersey, Texas, and Hawaii.
 Our experiences have been shared with other facilities so that successful breeding programs in protected environments can lessen collection pressure on wild animals.
+The Aquarium’s weedy seadragons are located in the Tropical Pacific Gallery.

 Widespread in southern Australia coastal waters from the east coast near Sydney to Perth and on the west coast to the southern tip of Tasmania